 Step 5: Add Your Keywords to Your Permalink

-This is simple and takes just a minute to add.
+A simple task since it just takes a minute to add.
 Click on your permalink and add your keyword.

 I suggest that you keep your permalinks short whenever possible.